 Unsecured Personal Loans

-In some cases, you may also have the option to take out an unsecured personal loan.
+In some cases, one of your remodel financing options may be to take out an unsecured personal loan.
 Unlike traditional mortgages or renovation loans, an unsecured loan has no collateral.
 Because of this, they typically have higher interest rates, lower credit limits, and require borrowers to have good credit.

 EnerBank Small Renovation Loan

 Good for projects up to $100,000, EnerBank’s personal loans are often used as gap financing.
 If you plan to make money or secure long-term funding in the future but want to remodel now, this loan option can serve as a bridge loan to get you started.

 The loan term can be up to 5 years, with 0% for the first 12 months and increase thereafter.

 Before going this route, you should meet with a design consultant to discuss it.
 If you decide to move forward, your design consultant will provide you with a loan code.
 Click the button below to apply for an EnerBank personal loan.

 - No collateral required, do not need to put your assets on the line.

 - Funds can be accessed quickly, often with minimal paperwork.